-When our family was in Montana for Thanksgiving this year, we drove out to a friend’s ranch near Red Lodge, Montana.
+When our family was in Montana for Thanksgiving one year, we drove out to a friend’s ranch near Red Lodge, Montana.
 I wish I had snapped a pic of that beautiful area there, with the breathtaking snow-covered mountain ranges all around.
 Our friends that live there are truly beautiful people as well, the most generous and kind-hearted people I know.
-Their warm hospitality and six smiling children make anyone feel at home.
+Their warm hospitality and seven smiling children make anyone feel at home.
 We are continually inspired by their stories of adopting precious children from around the world.

 - 6 large eggs, separated

 - 1 1/4 c. heavy whipped cream

 - Preheat the oven to 275°.
 Butter the bottom and sides of a 9" springform pan.
 Set aside.

 - Place butter and chocolate in a large, microwaveable bowl and microwave in 30-second increments, stirring after each 30 seconds, until completely melted.
 Let cool slightly.